nicolehao34/nicolehao34.github.io/index.md

 # Projects

 -  **InkSight** <br>
 An AI-powered STEM note-taking and accessibility platform for students with learning disorders and auditory + visual impairments.
-I was lucky enough to be selected by [the Cornell eLab Student Startup Accelerator](https://eship.cornell.edu/elab-welcomes-24-student-startup-teams-to-fall-cohort/) as part of their Fall 24 cohort with this project. **Demo coming soon.**
+I was lucky enough to be selected by [the Cornell eLab Student Startup Accelerator](https://eship.cornell.edu/elab-welcomes-24-student-startup-teams-to-fall-cohort/) as part of their Fall 24 cohort with this project. <br>
+**Demo coming soon.**

 - **[RAG Exam Review Bot](https://github.com/nicolehao34/ai-pdf-chatbot)** <br>
-A transformer-based exam prep assistant that retrieves and summarizes lecture content from PDFs and course websites. **Demo coming soon.**
+A transformer-based exam prep assistant that retrieves and summarizes lecture content from PDFs and course websites. <br>
+**Demo coming soon.**